 • Have lots of water available, both for yourselves and your guests.
 Staying hydrated is key!

-• Schedule most of your portraits for late in the day when the temperatures start dropping, even if it means taking time away from dinner or dancing.
+• If you don’t want to get up early, schedule most of your portraits for late in the day when the temperatures start dropping, even if it means taking time away from dinner or dancing.

 • Stay out of the sun from 11am-2pm if it’s possible.
-The Colorado sun is really bright at this time, and you’ll be sweaty before you can get any photos done.
+The Colorado sun is really bright at this time, and you’ll be sweating in no time, or squinting at the camera.

 • Think about the potential heat when you’re shopping for outfits.
-No guys like wearing a black suit and vest when it’s 110 outside, and I can’t think of a worse torture device than wearing a corset on a sweaty day in summer.
+No one wants to wear a black suit and vest when it’s 100° outside, and I can’t think of a worse torture device than wearing a tight corset on a sweaty day in summer.

 • Plan for shade.
 Is there anywhere that guests can escape into the shade during cocktail hour?
 Are there big trees around where you can do photos in the shade?